MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/realtime-communication/object-rtc-api.md

 # Object RTC API

-Object Real-Time Communications \(ORTC\) enables media \(audi, video or audio and video\) streamed \(sent and received\) in real-time directly between web browsers, mobile devices, and servers using native Javascript APIs.
+Object Real-Time Communications \(ORTC\) enables media \(audio, video or audio and video\) streamed \(sent and received\) in real-time directly between web browsers, mobile devices, and servers using native Javascript APIs.

 > [!NOTE]
 > Microsoft Edge now implements ORTC for Windows 10 devices.
-However, this implementation differs from the most recent version of the [ORTC API][OrtcApiWebrtcMain].
-ORTC has continued to evolve since the development and release of Microsoft Edge -- the browser does not implement every object or method within the ORTC API, and includes extensions not currently incorporated within the specification.
+However, the implementation differs from the most recent version of the [ORTC API][OrtcApiWebrtcMain].
+ORTC continues to evolve since the development and release of Microsoft Edge.
+The Microsoft Edge browser does not implement every object or method within the ORTC API, and includes extensions not currently incorporated within the specification.
 Further development continues with the goal to enable developers around the world to build experiences that include the ability to talk to Skype users and other WebRTC compatible communication services.

 <!--
 To get a hands-on experience with ORTC, try out these demos on Test Drive: